World Indigenous Games: Events and competitions

 The World Indigenous Games consist of many events and competitions.
 Participants compete in a variety of sporting events.
 These include Western style competitions such as football and athletics as well as many traditional games: rustic race, spear toss, traditional canoeing, corrida de tora, xikunahati.
 Events such as archery, swimming, wrestling and tug of war are also a part of these games.
 Many events are non-competitive.
 This is to show and demonstrate the respect of heritage.
 They do this by playing traditional sports and celebrating with dances.
 Many other non-competitive events showcase the celebration of their culture.
 They include this in the games by forming social forums, activities for the indigenous women and lectures and fairs for all to join and listen to.
 It is expected that indigenous people run the Olympics however, important guests could be invited to talk or take part somehow in the games.
 The main reason for the games is to bring all indigenous people together from around the world.
 This creates greater diversity and helps express indigenous cultures and traditions.

 The second WIN Games (Alberta, Canada) started on July 3, 2017 and ended July 9, 2017.
 About 1600 athletes from all over the world competed on Indigenous lands, entertaining over 20,000 total spectators (free to attend).
 Events included: opening and closing ceremonies, traditional and contemporary games, a global business forum, youth conference, education conference, discussion forums on lands, resources and climate change, upholding and implementing Treaty rights, sovereignty and traditional knowledge, and an international Elders gathering.
 Representatives from 29 countries took part in the opening ceremonies and participated in events including: spear throw, tug of strength, log races, Mexican version of hockey (puck is on fire), Brazil's jikunahati (like soccer except players whack a small ball only with their heads), canoeing, Indian horse relays, lacrosse, Denesuline hand games, bow and arrow, swimming and soccer.
 No information regarding awards/prizes was found.

 Traditional games

 Wild tree-trunk

 This game is a crowd favourite, and is similar to a relay.
 Nine or more participants are expected to sprint 500 metres each around a red dirt arena.
 Whilst running they carry a 100 kg chunk of tree on their shoulders.

 Archery

 Participants' bodies are covered with traditional paintings and have to be bare chested.
 They then line up on a palm of leaves with their bows, 40 metres away from their target.
 Their target is small fish leaping in and out of the water.
 Those who spear the most fish gain the points.
 The highest possible score to achieve is done by drilling the arrow right into the eye.

 Xikunahati

 This particular event resembles football.
 However no body part but the head is allowed to touch the ball.
+The sport was created by the indigenous Paresi-Haliti people of Brazil.

 Overall these Olympics are not about competition but are about celebration.